On Rapid mixing for random walks on nilmanifolds: -greatness and mixing

 Setting $C_3=C_2/\ell$ and $a=\dim(M)/4\tau$, this term is $O(N^{a}e^{-C_3\sqrt{N}})\ll N^{{(r-\dim(M))}/{4\tau}}$, so up to changing the constant $K$, we have dealt with the first term.
-Finally, we observe that since $A\in C^r$, the projection $A_\chi$ satisfies Therefore, since $\widehat M$ corresponds to a lattice in $\R^{\dim(M)}$, we can use the classical bounds on tails of higher dimensional $p$-series to see that for some constant $C_4>0$, Thus, for the appropriate choice of $K$, $a$, and $b$, the estimate holds. \end{proof} \begin{theorem} Let $G/\Gamma$ be an $m$-great nilmanifold.
-The set of $m$-tuples in $G^m$ which are rapid mixing has full measure with respect to $\mu^m$. \end{theorem} \begin{proof} Whenever an $m$-tuple acts Diophantinely on every level, Theorem \ref{ThTame} applies.
-By (\ref{spectralGapToRM}), this is enough to conclude rapid mixing for the random walk they generate.
-Lemma \ref{lem;great}, implies that the set of such tuples has full measure with respect to $\mu^m$. \end{proof}
+Finally, we observe that since $A\in C^r$, the projection $A_\lambda$ satisfies Therefore, since $\Lambda$ corresponds to a union of lattices in $\R^{dim(M)}$ whose dimensions sum to $\dim(M)$, we can use the classical bounds on tails of higher dimensional $p$-series to see that for some constant $C_4>0$, Thus, for the appropriate choice of $K$, $a$, and $b$, the estimate { \eqref{Tame}} holds. \end{proof} \begin{theorem} Let $G/\Gamma$ be an $m$-great nilmanifold.
+The set of $m$-tuples in $G^m$ which are rapid mixing has full measure with respect to $\mu^m$. \end{theorem} \begin{proof} Whenever an $m$-tuple acts Diophantinely on every level, Proposition \ref{ThTame} applies.
+By \eqref{spectralGapToRM}, this is implies rapid mixing for the random walk they generate.
+By Proposition~\ref{lem;great} the set of such tuples has full measure with respect to $\mu^m$. \end{proof}